BRIEF HISTORY AND INTRODUCTION

 SHOPPING FOR FOOD AND DRINKS

 The main grocery store downtown, Super Aki, is located in the town square on Av.
 Morelos, between Hidalgo and Guerrero.
-Open 7 am – 9 pm.
 There is also a Super Aki located in the La Gloria neighborhood.

-Chedraui, is the biggest grocery store on the island.
+Chedraui, is the main grocery store on the island.
 It is located mid-island across from the baseball field.
-It is similar to a Walmart.
 You can fine pretty much anything you need there and they have large beer/wine/liquor, organic and import sections.